 The Land is zoned 'Urban' under the provisions of the Metropolitan Region Scheme and 'residential R80' under the City of Vincent Town Planning Scheme No. 1.
 Pursuant to the proposed City of Vincent Town Planning Scheme No. 2 the zoning would be 'Regional Centre' and any development would be governed by the Leederville Masterplan Built Form Guidelines.
-However, due to the heritage nature of the Cottage any development would need to be assessed against the City's heritage local planning policies, which may restrict the development opportunities.
+However, due to the heritage nature of the Cottage any development would need to comply with the City's Heritage Management Policy No. 7.6.1, which would restrict the development opportunities.